 People he met were eager to talk about their lives.
 Among these conversations, were stories about the history of protest and social change in the region, systemic racism, poverty, Black history, abuse of women, and the struggle to be what you want to be.
 Recognizing the power of these deeply personal stories, Richards recorded and collected them in the 160-pages of the day I was born, published by Many Voices Press in 2020, with full color photographs.

 To learn about the stories in the book, read the following essay by Robert Dannin, an independent scholar in linguistics and anthropology.
 Dannin collaborated with Richards when they both worked at Magnum Photos, was a student of Howard Zinn’s at Boston University, and contributes to the Zinn Education Project.
-The essay is followed by the request form for teachers and librarians.

 The Many Voices of the Arkansas Delta